esl/virtual-elixirconf-eu-jekyll/_talks/From the ground to the stars.md

 ---
 speaker: bruno-ripa
 speaker_name: Bruno Ripa
-talk: From the ground to the stars
+title: From the ground to the stars
 audience: Beginner
 published: false